-In fact, you likely find it easier to criticize yourself than acknowledge any of your good qualities.
+You likely find it easier to criticize yourself than acknowledge your good qualities.

 The thing is… you have them.
 Plenty of them.
-You just need to make the effort to look deeper into yourself.
+You just need to make an effort to look deeper into yourself.

 You can start by making a list of your best qualities.
 Sit down with a journal and write down what you like about yourself… or what others say they like about you.

 If you’re having trouble coming up with stuff, you can always read over daily affirmations.
 These mantras will help get you in the right mindset to start the day.